 How Do the Three Work Together?

-A life insurance policy is paid for by the insurance company.
 A will distributes all assets after death.
+A life insurance company distributes the payout.
 A trust grants a third party authority to settle final affairs.
-Each factor plays a separate role in the final “settling” process, but each must work together.
+As a result, each factor plays a separate role in the final “settling” process, but each must work together.
 Your lawyer will help you take care of the details of each item.
 However, working together, a life insurance policy, a will, and trust provide the following benefits.